elmozgo/PortalMirror/docs/index.md

 # [](#input-dev)Input devices
 A mirror should support an optional input device that:
 *   **is not a touch screen digitizer** - Fingerprints don't look good on reflective surfaces!
 *   **is not a camera** - 1.
 People cover their laptop cameras for comfort of privacy.
 2. A bedroom is a common place to install mirrors.
-It could be too creepy for many users to use gestures with image recognition.
+It could be too creepy for many users to use cameras for gestures recognition.
 *   **is supported on Linux** - Unfortunately, Kinect requires a Windows client.
 *   **is cheap and easy to fit in the mirror's frame**